JoelMoralesA/JoelMoralesa/README.md

 - 👋 Hi, I’m Joel Morales Avalos, aka @JoelMoralesa
-- 👀 I’m interested in web development
+- 👀 I’m working as a web developer
-- 🌱 I’m currently learning Wordpress and Svelte
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me?
-Message me!

 <!---
 JoelMoralesa/JoelMoralesa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.